hampgoodwin/GoLuca/README.md

 TODO

-- [ ] swap go-chi router logger to use zap logger stored in environment; log more.
 - [ ] add delete request response with message that this ledger is append only and records cannot be deleted
 - [ ] fix timestamp for created_at to be utc time zone
 - [ ] change limit and cursor to optional values